-The Neighbourhood Plan area comprises of the village of Tattenhall and its surrounding rural context.
+The Neighbourhood Plan area comprises of the villages of Tattenhall, hamlets of Gatesheath and Newton-by-Tattenhall and their surrounding rural context.
 The majority of properties and land inside the study area are within the ownersip of the Bolesworth Estate.